Parents: the forgotten user group

 Technology and parenting can work together, provided there are controls, checks and balances that parents need.
 But if they remain the forgotten user-group, then we may see more parents simply cutting the cord.

-Adam Elovalis is Cannings Purple’s Art Director and an expert in website user experience and design.
+Adam Elovalis is Purple’s Art Director and an expert in website user experience and design.
 Email Adam.

-More Cannings Purple news:
+More Purple news:

 Adam Elovalis More from author